• Skip to primary navigation

 Sautéed Spinach and Garlic - a quick, delicious healthy side dish recipe with directions for using fresh or frozen spinach.

-If you love spinach, give this Sweet Pea and Spinach Soup a try.
+If you want to eat more spinach, give this delicious Sweet Pea and Spinach Soup a try.
 If you're a vegetable lover, visit and follow my Exceptional Vegetables Pinterest Board.
 It's filled with tempting vegetable-centric recipes that I collect from blogs and culinary sites across the word-wide web.

 Other delicious healthy side dish recipes: